Thane Municipal Corporation

-Thane Municipal Corporation is the governing body of the city of Thane in the Indian state of Maharashtra.
+Thane Municipal Corporation (TMC) is the governing body of the city of Thane in the Indian state of Maharashtra.
 The municipal corporation consisting of democratically elected members, is headed by a mayor and administers the city's infrastructure, public services and transport.
 Members from the nation's and state's leading political parties such as the Nationalist Congress Party, Indian National Congress, Shiv Sena, Bhartiya Janata Party and the Maharashtra Navnirman Sena hold elected offices in the corporation.

 The TMC has jurisdiction over the towns of Kalwa, and Mumbra-Kausa, along with the main city of Thane.
 Thane Municipal Corporation has been formed with functions to improve the infrastructure of town.

+Wards

+Thane Municipal Corporation is divided into 48 wards, each of which is represented by an elected councillor.
+However, since 2022, it has been under administrative rule after the term of the last elected body ended.